mitel-networks/developer-api-program/sample-app/media-sample-code/README.md

-# Authentication Sample Code
+# Media Services Sample Code

 This Media Services sample code is used to demonstrate how to use the Media Services API.

 ## Pre-requisites
-Ideally this sample application should be used with 2 users which have desk phone extensions [Node.js](https://nodejs.org/en/) - Install node.js
+Ideally this sample application should be used with 2 users which have desk phone extensions.
+[Node.js](https://nodejs.org/en/) - Install node.js